Miranda-Y-Zhou/cse15l-lab-reports/lab_report2.md

 ### SSH Key Authentication

 SSH key authentication is a secure method for remote server access, utilizing a pair of cryptographic keys: a private key kept by the user and a public key stored on the server.
 Instead of using passwords, the server confirms the identity of the user by challenging them to prove ownership of the private key.
-This method enhances security, and facilitates password-less logins.
+This method enhances security and facilitates password-less logins.

 #### 1. Locating the private key on local computer:

+As shown in the image above, the path to the private key for logging into `ieng6` is `/home` on the user's local computer.

 &nbsp;

 #### 2. Locating the public key on `ieng6`:

+As shown in the image above, the path to the public key for logging into `ieng6` is `/user/ ` on the remote computer `ieng6`.

 &nbsp;

 #### 3. Logging into `ieng6` without password:

+As shown in the image above, the user can now access the remote computer `ieng6` both swiftly and securely.

 &nbsp;